reflectoring/reflectoring.github.io/_posts/2021-12-21-guide-to-resttemplate.md

 ```

-As we can see the code for the controller is very simple but functional.

-The REST web service contains the methods to create, read, update and delete product resources and supports the HTTP verbs GET, POST, PUT, and DELETE.
-The web service is available at the endpoint `http://localhost:8080/products`.
+The REST web service contains the methods to create, read, update, and delete `product` resources and supports the HTTP verbs GET, POST, PUT, and DELETE.
+When we run our example, this web service will be available at the endpoint `http://localhost:8080/products`.

 We will consume all these APIs using `RestTemplate` in the following sections.